Namratha-nair/CTF/OverTheWire/Bandit/Bandit23/README.md

 for i in * .*;
-for i in *  -> iterate all regular files located in the current working directory for i in .* -> iterate all hidden files located in the current directory Hence, for i in * .* will itereate both regular and hidden files
+for i in *  -> iterate all regular files located in the current working directory for i in .* -> iterate all hidden files located in the current directory Hence, "for i in * .*" will itereate both regular and hidden files

 Inside the for loop, each file undergoes the if [ “$i” != “.” -a “$i” != “..” ]; conditional statements to check if